THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 The next day we stopped first at the Houseboat Museum (which is actually in a houseboat).
 This houseboat was an old shipping boat, which had crew quarters but had since been converted.

-Next, we were prepared for the long line at the Anne Frank House since we had noticed it while passing by yesterday.
-The house was well done, but sad and slow moving.
+Next, we were prepared for the long line at the Anne Frank House since we had noticed it while passing by the day before.
+The house was well done but sad and slow-moving.
 David and I topped that off with a conversation about racism issues we see in the states (and elsewhere).

 It was pretty amazing to walk the halls and rooms that are the setting for a story nearly every American read in school.
 It was PACKED though, as expected.

 Next up we went to the Amsterdam Tulip Museum.
 Unfortunately, this is not the time of year to see tulips, so we had to settle for the museum.
 It was a cute, small museum with history about tulips and the tulip trade and crash.